djwalto/personal_changelog_october/README.md

 # David Walton Change Log

-This is a changelog of my own personal updates.
-Not everything is related to code.
+This is a change log of my own personal development updates.
+Not everything on this page will be related to code.
 I wanted to demonstrate and create visability around the behaviors and habits that I am implementing in my own personal and professional growth.
-Note that this log is starting as of September 28th, 2020 and it not a full description of what I am reading or the courses that I am taking.
+Note that this log is starting as of September 28th, 2020 and it is not a full description of what I am building or the courses that I am taking.

 <hr></hr>
 <h4>September 28th 2020 - October 3rd 2020</h4>